Phala-Network/phat-contract-starter-kit/README.md

 # Done in 8.88s.
 ```
 ### Deploy Phat Contract to Phala Mainnet
-> 🚨 **WARNING** 🚨: This section is undergoing testing.
-Wait before an announcement to deploy to mainnet.
->
 For customizing your Phat Contract function, checkout default function [README.md](./src/README.md) and advanced configurations in [ADVANCED.md](./src/ADVANCED.md) to learn more before deploying to Phala Mainnet.

 First you will need to build your function with this command: